kazurayam/HowToTestIfKeyIsPresentInJsonObject/README.md

 ## Conclusion

-Katalon Studio provides a set of WS keywords that deal with JSON response as Web Service, for example [WS.verifyELementPropertyValue](https://docs.katalon.com/katalon-studio/keywords/keyword-description-in-katalon-studio/web-service-keywords/ws-verify-element-property-value).
+Katalon Studio provides a set of WS keywords that deal with JSON response as Web Service, for example [WS.verifyElementPropertyValue](https://docs.katalon.com/katalon-studio/keywords/keyword-description-in-katalon-studio/web-service-keywords/ws-verify-element-property-value).
 In my humble opinion, the coverage is very limitted.
-And I do not think the product's feature for JSON verification will be expanded in future.
-However, we have Jayway JsonPath.
-This will support us very much.
-I believe it is worth spending your time to learn Jayway JsonPath.
+I do not expect the product's feature for JSON verification will be expanded in future.
+However, Jayway JsonPath is available to us.
+I believe it is well worth specing your time to learn.